Lihp8270/TouchRefWatch/PrivacyPolicy.md

-# Touch Ref Watch - Privacy Policy
+# Touch Referee Watch - Privacy Policy

 **Touch Ref Watch Overview:**
 Touch Ref Watch is a standalone WatchOS Application.
 It does not have or require an iOS companion app, it does not have a web portal, it does not have any kind of web back end.
 The entire functionality of the app is self contained on your watch.